yousefamar/python-excercises/basics.md

 ## Part 1

 Say hello to the user.
-Declare a string variable called x and assign it the value "Hello".
-Print out the value of x.
+Create a variable called `x` and assign it the value "Hello".
+Print the value of `x`.

 ## Part 2

 Add two variables together.
-Declare three variables (x, y, and z) as integers.
-Assign a value of 9 to x, assign a value of 7 to y, and then make z equal to the sum of those two variables.
-Print out the contents of the z variable.
+Create three variables: `x`, `y`, and `z`.
+Assign a value of 9 to `x`, assign a value of 7 to `y`, and then make `z` equal to the sum of those two variables.
+Print the contents of the `z` variable.

 ## Part 3